Interferometry of black holes with Hawking radiation: Imaging of black holes with Hawking radiation

-Figure~\ref{fig:image1om5a} shows transmission, reflection coefficients for $a=1,\omega=5$.
-Transmission and refection coefficients show larger $m$ dependence compared to $a=0.1$ case and the boundary between perfect reflection and absorption is much deformed from a $\ell=\text{constant}$ line.
-This reflects non-spherical shape of the photon sphere.
-The interference fringe pattern $\mathrm{Re}[G_1]$ is elongated to the $Y$ direction and becoems elliptic shape due to the spin of the black hole.
-Although superradiant modes are included in the sum of the correlation function, impact of these modes on images is not visible due to smallness of amplification factor for the scalar mode superradiance.
+Figure~\ref{fig:image1om5a} shows the transmission and reflection coefficients for $a=1$ and $\omega=5$.
+The transmission and refection coefficients show a larger $m$ dependence than those for $a=0.1$, and the boundary between perfect reflection and absorption is much deformed from an $\ell=\text{constant}$ line.
+This reflects the non-spherical shape of the photon sphere.
+The interference fringe pattern $\mathrm{Re}[G_1]$ is elongated in the $Y$ direction and becomes elliptic owing to the spin of the black hole.
+Although superradiant modes are included in the sum of the correlation function, the impact of these modes on images is not visible because the amplification factor is small for the scalar mode superradiance.

 Figure \ref{fig:image1om5b} shows images obtained from $G$.
 The image of $G_1$ shows a deformed D-shaped region corresponding to shape of the photon sphere.
-The intensity inside of the photon sphere slightly decreases as $X_\text{im}$ increases due to the dragging effect of the Kerr black hole.
+The intensity inside of the photon sphere slightly decreases as $X_\text{im}$ increases because of the dragging effect of the Kerr black hole.
 The image of $G_2$ shows a dark shadow region caused by absorption of the incoming radiation from the cosmological horizon by the black hole.
-A peculiar feature of this image is existence of a bright spot at the left side of the photon sphere; this enhancement of the intensity is due to interference effect because we cannot find out the enhancement of intensity in the image of $\widetilde{G}_2$.
-As we can see from the one dimensional slice of images (right panels of Fig.~\ref{fig:image1om5b}), the right side of the photon sphere can also become bright depending on the value of $\del$.
-However, contrast of intensity at the left side is larger than that of the right side and this difference is due to the dragging effect of the Kerr black hole.
+A peculiar feature of this image is a bright spot at the left side of the photon sphere; this enhancement of the intensity is due to the interference effect because we could not find any intensity enhancement in the image of $\widetilde{G}_2$.
+As we can see from the one-dimensional slice of images of \anno{$\mathcal{F}[G_1+G_2]$}(right panels of Fig.~\ref{fig:image1om5b}), the right side of the photon sphere can also become bright depending on the value of $\del$.
+However, the intensity \anno{of $\mathcal{F}[G_1]$} at the left side is larger than that at the right side, and this difference is due to \anno{the dragging effect of the Kerr black hole: for $\pi\omega_{+}/\kappa_{+}\gg1$, the factor $\coth(2\pi\omega_{+}/\kappa_{+})|\widetilde{\mathcal{T}}_{\ell m}|^2/\omega_{+}$ in the summation of $G_1$ is approximated to $1/\omega_{+}=1/(\omega-m\,\Omega_{+})$.
+The $m$ dependence of this factor represents the left-right asymmetry of intensity in the image because in the eikonal limit, $m$ corresponds to the $z$ component of photon angular momentum and is related to the screen coordinate by $m/\omega\propto -X_\text{im}$~\cite{Fro2}.
+The intensity of the photon sphere projected on the screen is determined by this factor after mapping $m$ to the screen coordinate $X_\text{im}$.
+A positive $m$ is mapped to a negative $X_\text{im}$, and a negative $m$ is mapped to a positive $X_\text{im}$.
+From the positive direction of $m$ (corotating direction) to the negative direction of $m$ (counter-rotating direction), this factor decreases because of $\omega-m\,\Omega_{+}$ dependence, which is caused by the non-zero value of $\Omega_{_+}$. }